Open Bible Data Home About News OET Key

 ULT And one of the scribes, having come up, having heard them discussing this together, having seen that he answered them well, questioned him, “Which is the first commandment of all?”

-UST A man who taught the Jewish laws heard their discussion.
-He knew that Jesus had answered the Sadducees’ question very well.
-So he stepped forward and asked Jesus, “Which commandment is the most important?”
+UST Then a man who taught the Jewish law approached Jesus.
+He heard Jesus and the Sadducees debating.
+He noticed that Jesus had given the Sadducees a good answer.
+So, he asked Jesus, “Which of the laws that God gave us is the most important?”

 BLB And one of the scribes having come up, having heard them reasoning together, having seen that He answered them well, questioned Him, "Which commandment is the first of all?"